neu-fi/kilim/README.md

 #### Interact on Sepolia

+##### Using Etherscan
+On the Etherscan page of your contract, you can interact with your freshly deployed and verified contract.
+Since you haven't developed a frontend yet, this is the best way you can share your contract.

+**Sharing Your Work:** If satisfied with your contract, share its address and functionality with other participants through Gitter.

 ##### Using the local web server yourself

 You can connect a Sepolia wallet to the website and interact with your new contract in "Debug Contracts".
 However, your friends will not see your new contract on the deployed instance of this website.

-You can do this by creating an `.env.local` file in `packages/nextjs` with the following content:
+**Connect to Sepolia:** In the `packages/nextjs` directory, set up your `.env.local` file to connect the local web server to the Sepolia network with the following content:

 ```
 NEXT_PUBLIC_EVM_NETWORK=Sepolia
 ```

-Deleting this variable would return your environment back to the development default.
+**Interact with Your Contract:** Once connected, use the "Debug Contracts" section in your local web server to interact with your newly deployed contract.

+**Testing:** Experiment with your contract's functions and observe their effects on the Kilim canvas.